 One of the most commonly diagnosed diseases in the world is prostate cancer.
-Because it is most commonly diagnosed in people in their sixties and seventies, even a small delay in disease progression could have a considerable influence on illness-related morbidity, mortality, and quality of life.
-Although the molecular processes behind the onset and progression of prostate cancer are unknown, age, race, diet, androgen production and metabolism, as well as activated oncogenes, have all been implicated in the disease’s pathogenesis.
-Surgery, radiation therapy, and hormonal therapy are all options for treating localised illness, but clinical care for advanced prostate cancer is difficult.
-Androgen ablation is one of the most commonly recommended therapeutic options for prostate cancer, but it is a palliative treatment with limited application in hormone-refractory tumours.
+Because it is most commonly occurs in people in their sixties and seventies; even a small delay in disease progression could have a considerable influence on illness-related morbidity, mortality, and quality of life.
+Although the molecular processes behind the onset and progression of prostate cancer are unknown; age, race, diet, androgen production and metabolism, as well as activated oncogenes, have their implications in the disease’s pathogenesis.
+Surgery, radiation therapy, and hormonal therapy are all options for treating localised illness; but clinical care for advanced prostate cancer is difficult.
+Doctors most commonly recommend Androgen ablation therapeutic options for prostate cancer; but it is a palliative treatment with limited application in hormone-refractory tumours.
 Furthermore, chemotherapy and radiation therapy are inefficient in the treatment of advanced prostate cancer.

-Curcumin, a primary yellow pigment found in turmeric, is the most widely used spice in India, bringing flavour and colour to dishes.
-Turmeric has a long history of medical use in Asia, particularly in Ayurveda and Chinese cultures, where it is used to treat a number of inflammatory disorders and chronic diseases’1.
-Many of its traditional qualities, including anti-carcinogenic action, have been confirmed in cellular and animal disease models.
-Curcumin and its active metabolites, like tetrahydrocurcumin, have been investigated extensively for their anti-inflammatory and anti-carcinogenic properties.
+Curcumin, a primary yellow pigment present in turmeric, is the most common spice in India; bringing flavour and colour to dishes.
+Turmeric has a long history of medical use in Asia; particularly in Ayurveda and Chinese cultures, where people use it to treat a number of inflammatory disorders and chronic diseases’1.
+Many of its traditional qualities, including anti-carcinogenic action, have do ensure cellular and animal disease models.
+Researchers have alos investigated curcumin and its active metabolites, like tetrahydrocurcumin, extensively for their anti-inflammatory and anti-carcinogenic properties.

-The progression of prostate cancer to a hormone-refractory state is accelerated by uncontrolled AR gene amplification, AR mutations, and an increase in AR expression.
+Uncontrol AR gene amplification, AR mutations, and an increase in AR expression accelerate the progression of prostate cancer to a hormone-refractory state.
 Curcumin inhibits AR expression and AR-binding activity to the PSA gene’s androgen response element.
-PSA expression is similarly reduced in LNCaP cells.
+PSA expression is similarly decreases in LNCaP cells.
 The homeobox gene NKX3.1 is inhibited when AR expression is reduced and its DNA-binding activity is blocked by curcumin.
 This gene is important in both normal and cancerous prostate organogenesis.